 The Chow Chow breed is adaptable and easily trained through consistent positive reinforcement.
-Early and continual socialization is important to discourse any aggressive behaviours and ensure your Chow Chow is safe and relaxed when meeting new people and pets.
+Early and continual socialization is important to discourage any aggressive behaviours and ensure your Chow Chow is safe and relaxed when meeting new people and pets.
 Many Chow Chows are happy being the only pet but they can learn to live in a household with other animals.
 As a breed that doesn’t require a lot of exercise Chow Chows are happily content with apartment life.

 Health Considerations for Chow Chows

-Chow Chows are generally healthy dogs but it’s important to educate yourself about any potential health issues to ensure your Chow gets the most out of their years.
+Chow Chows are generally healthy dogs but it’s important to educate yourself about any potential health issues to ensure your Chow Chow gets the most out of their years.
 Adequate exercise and a diet consisting of proper dog food plays a huge role in maintaining a healthy lifestyle for your Chow Chow.
 The dog food should align with your Chow Chow's size, age and any dietary requirements they may have.
-Some of the common disorders Chow Chows are prone to include Canine Hip Dysplasia (CDC), Entropion, Brachycephalic Obstructive Airway Syndrome (BOAS), Gastric Dilation-Volvulus and Allergies.
+Some of the common disorders Chow Chows are prone to include Canine Hip Dysplasia (CDC), Entropion, Brachycephalic Obstructive Airway Syndrome (BOAS), Gastric Dilation-Volvulus and allergies.

 Canine Hip & Elbow Dysplasia (CHD)

 Canine hip dysplasia (CHD) is one of the most common canine ailments.
-It’s a genetic condition that causes an abnormal formation of the hip socket which can eventually lead to lameness and arthritis of the joints.
+It’s a genetic condition that causes an abnormal formation of the hip socket, which can eventually lead to lameness and arthritis of the joints.
 Elbow dysplasia occurs when a dog's elbow does not fuse properly during their development.

-Dysplasia is typically a hereditary disease that can be magnified by factors including excessive growth rate, age, types of exercise and improper weight and nutrition.
+Dysplasia is typically a hereditary disease that can be magnified by factors including excessive growth rate, age, types of exercise, and improper weight and nutrition.
 While mild conditions can be managed with prescription medication and physical therapy, more severe cases could require surgery.
 To prevent or reduce the severity of hip dysplasia, it’s important to ensure your Chow Chow gets a proper diet and the right amount of exercise.

 Entropion is an ocular condition that causes the eyelid to roll inward, commonly found in Chow Chows.
 This causes the eyelashes and other hairs around the eyelid to rub against each other leading to irritation, pain and discomfort.
 If left untreated, this condition can result in corneal ulceration and even blindness.
 Entropion can affect one or both eyes and can develop in both the upper and lower lids.
 Some of the signs to look out for in your Chow Chow include squinting, excessive tearing, eye discharge, rubbing at the eyes, eye redness and excessive blinking.
-If you suspect your Chow Chow has Entropion you should consult your veterinarian for the appropriate treatment and medication.
+If you suspect your Chow Chow has Entropion, you should consult your veterinarian for the appropriate treatment and medication.

 Brachycephalic Obstructive Airway Syndrome (BOAS)